Gonzales drops 5th loss of month, Crawford injured, Rangers tag Mariners with double-digit runs again

 Narvaez leads American League catchers with five errors this season.
 The Mariners (24-33) continue to add to their MLB-leading total, which is now at 60 in 57 games.

 Gonzales pitched two scoreless frames in the second and third, but Texas continued to string together hits the next two innings.
-Six of the Rangers’ nine starters recorded at least one hit off of Gonzales, who allows more than six to opposing teams on average.
+Six of the Rangers’ nine starters recorded at least one hit off of Gonzales.
+He said he thought his command was “spotty.”

+“I thought I threw some of my best fastballs this year, a little inconsistent with my changeup,” he said.

 Brennan, who has been one of Seattle’s more consistent reliever, recorded two outs in the fifth before Ronald Guzman launched a three-run homer to right center to push Texas’ lead far out of reach at 11-0.
 In four of the nine games the Mariners have played against Texas this season, the Rangers have tallied double-digit runs.